Bachelor’s degree from a recognized university with a minimum 3.0 GPA (out of 4).

 Official electronic copies of transcripts should be submitted as part of the online application.
 Final transcripts and graduation statements are required for all previous university studies.
 All transcripts submitted should include an explanation of the grading system.
 For those who have not completed their current studies, transcripts must include results from the last completed semester of coursework.
 Transcripts in languages other than English or Arabic must be accompanied with an official translation.
 Applicants who are admitted to the program based on copies of or incomplete transcripts will be required to provide original transcripts upon enrollment in order to register for courses.

 Official copies of standardized test results (where required) must be sent directly to HBKU.
 Please refer to the institutional codes below:

 Applicants should also submit copies of their test scores with the online application.

-The personal statement should introduce the applicant to the Admissions Committee.
+The personal statement (300-500 words) should introduce the applicant to the Admissions Committee.
 Topics that may be discussed include, among others, personal or professional goals and personal, academic or career history.
 The Committee looks beyond test scores and grade point averages in making selection decisions.
 The personal statement gives the Committee a means to consider a variety of factors in assessing applicants.
-It should be at least 300 words and not exceed 500 words.
-Personal statements which are incomplete or below the minimum word count will not be accepted.
+Incomplete personal statements will not be accepted.

 Along with their application, LL.M. and S.J.D. applicants are required to submit a research proposal (1,000 words) that illustrates their readiness to explore a particular research question.

 Applicants should submit a copy of their current resume or curriculum vitae as part of the online application.
-This should include the following information:
+This should include the following information, where applicable:

 Applicants are required to submit an electronic copy of their passport as part of the online application.
 Nationals and residents of Qatar should also submit their valid Qatari ID.